aaronland/webster-cli/README.md

 ## Credits

-This build's on @msmollin's original [webster](https://github.com/msmollin/webster) and currently exists as a separate project because it is full of Swift Package Manager -isms and I am not sure what the best way to create a PR is yet.
+This build's on @msmollin's original [webster](https://github.com/msmollin/webster).

 ## See also